Some-T/Lua/UsefulStuff/Windows/Love2DBuildSystem/README.md

 - Issue number 1: Does not seem to run properly if the game directory has spaces in it, whether that is a sublime text 3 build system issue or a love2d issue I am not sure at this stage but please let me know if you have figured out a way to fix that / contribute a fix if you know of one.

 - Issue number 2: Not so much an issue but the way I have designed this, only works if you create a new sublime text 3 project file in this directory on your own computer.
-To do this, afterdownloading this directory go to `Project' in the Sublime Text 3 Menu at the top of your screen and select `Save Project As...` then once that is done go into the same menu again and add this directory by selecting the option `Add Folder to Project...`
+To do this, after downloading this directory go to `Project` in the Sublime Text 3 Menu at the top of your screen and select `Save Project As...` then once that is done go into the same menu again and add this directory by selecting the option `Add Folder to Project...`

 ### Useful links: